-Car dealerships deal in some pretty expensive items, and managers make an impressive salary.
-Despite this, customers can be inconsistent at a dealership, more and more people are turning to other sources to purchase new or used vehicles, and it takes a bit of time to work up to the position of manager.
-However, the average pay for dealership managers is over $130,000, so it’s worth sticking around for that promotion if you’re in the car business.
+Car dealerships deal with some pretty expensive items, and managers make an impressive salary.
+The number of business a dealership receives can be inconsistent, however, as more and more people are turning to other sources to purchase new or used vehicles.
+Thus, it takes a bit of time to work up to the position of manager.
+Nevertheless, the average pay for dealership managers is over $130,000, so it’s worth sticking around for that promotion if you’re in the car business.

 Owner-Operator Truck Driver

 Experienced truckers may want to consider becoming an owner-operator.
 Unlike working for a company, this position requires investing in a truck and investing in your own cost of living and benefits, like health insurance.
 Once you do, you can pocket an enormous profit after fuel and other expenses.
 Many owner-operator truckers make more than $100,000 per year.